EdinburghUniversityTheatreCompany/Constitution/ProductionGuidelines.md

 * Marketing [Manager: marketing@bedlamtheatre.co.uk](mailto:marketing@bedlamtheatre.co.uk)
 * All Committee: [committee@bedlamtheatre.co.uk](mailto:committee@bedlamtheatre.co.uk)

-All other Committee emails can be found on the main Bedlam website (_[https://www.bedlamtheatre.co.uk/contact](https://www.bedlamtheatre.co.uk/contact)_) Please tell the Production Manager when you have read this so they can be super proud of you.
+All other Committee emails can be found on the main Bedlam website (_[https://www.bedlamtheatre.co.uk/contact](https://www.bedlamtheatre.co.uk/contact)_) Please tell the Productions Manager when you have read this so they can be super proud of you.